BaronVladziu/Basic-Synthesizer/README.md

 Summer
 9
 ```
-result in audio file with the word "Sobota" inside.
+result in audio file with the word "Lato" inside.

-Synthesized audio is played when synthesized and
-saved as an `.wav` file in the main directory.
+Synthesized audio saved as an `.wav` file in the main directory.